birbmaaan/appcues_demo_app/README.md

 ---

-**Whenever you're running any of the below commands, it is assumed your terminal's working directory is the folder where your project is located unless stated otherwise**
+**Whenever you're running any of the below commands, it is assumed your terminal's working directory is the folder where your project is located unless stated otherwise.**

 Now that you know some basics of terminal use, it's time to actually get started with your project!